markovchainsmoker/AIND-Planning/research_review.md

 - PDDL: A Language with a Purpose?
 	- critique of PDDL usefullness in theoretical and practical terms
 	- dfdf

+## Planning in Games: An Overview and Lessons Learned

+## PDDL: A Language with a Purpose?

 ## Environment requirements